rubendm92/prsls-online-aug-2021/03_Building API with API Gateway and Lambda/README.md

           method: get
 ```

-2. Under `custom`, replace `<YOUR_NAME_HERE>` with your name (no whitespaces, all lower case), e.g. `yancui`.
+2. Under `custom`, replace `<YOUR_NAME_HERE>` with your name (**no whitespaces, all lower case**), e.g. `yancui`.
 This is so that if your project doesn't clash with your colleague's in case you're using a shared AWS account.

-3. Also, replace `<YOUR_EMAIL_HERE>` with your email, we'll use this later to set up email notification when someone places an order.

-4. In the project root, add a folder called `functions`
+3. In the project root, add a folder called `functions`

-3. Add a file `get-index.js` under the newly created `functions` folder
+4. Add a file `get-index.js` under the newly created `functions` folder

-4. Modify the `get-index.js` file to the following:
+5. Modify the `get-index.js` file to the following:

 ```javascript
 const fs = require("fs")